Ted Nolan: Post-Sabres career

-New York Islanders, 2006–2008
+New York Islanders (2006–2008)

-When the New York Islanders fired head coach Steve Stirling in January 2006, team owner Charles Wang reportedly called Nolan to ask him to take over the team.
-Nolan said that he felt a sense of responsibility toward Moncton and would not leave them mid-season.

-On June 8, 2006, Wang dismissed interim coach Brad Shaw and announced the hiring of Nolan as the new head coach.
-New York Post hockey columnist Larry Brooks quickly criticized Wang for hiring Nolan at the same time that he hired a new general manager, Neil Smith, rather than allow Smith to hire a coach who would report to him.
-On July 18, Smith was fired as general manager and Garth Snow was named as his replacement.
+On June 8, 2006, New York Islanders' owner Charles Wang dismissed interim coach Brad Shaw and announced the hiring of Nolan as the team's new head coach.
+New York Post hockey columnist Larry Brooks quickly criticized Wang for hiring Nolan at the same time as new general manager Neil Smith, rather than allowing Smith to hire a coach of his own choosing.

 In his first season with the Islanders in 2006–07, he led the team to a 92-point season and its first playoff berth since 2003–04.
-On April 20, 2007, Ted Nolan's 8th seeded Islanders fell in five games to his former team, the top-seeded Buffalo Sabres.
+On April 20, 2007, Nolan's Islanders fell in five games to his former team, the top-seeded Buffalo Sabres.

 In his second season, Nolan led the Islanders to a record of 35–38–9 for 79 points.
-On November 3, 2007, Al Arbour returned at the request of Nolan, to coach his 1,500th game for the Islanders in a 3–2 win against the Pittsburgh Penguins.
-On July 14, 2008, Newsday reported that Ted Nolan was dismissed as Islanders coach by Islanders GM Garth Snow.
+On July 14, 2008, he was fired by then-Islanders' general manager Garth Snow.

-Rochester Americans, 2009–2011
+Rochester Americans (2009–2011)

 On July 2, 2009, Nolan agreed to a one-year contract with the Rochester Americans to become their Vice President of Hockey Operations.
-He remained with the team through 2011, when the team was sold to Terrence Pegula and the Americans' front office was integrated into that of the Sabres'.
+He remained with the team through 2011, when the team was sold to Terrence Pegula.

-Latvia men's national ice hockey team
+Latvia men's national team (2011–2013)

-On August 3, 2011, Latvian Ice Hockey Federation announced that Nolan has agreed to become the head coach of Latvia men's national ice hockey team.
-He coached Latvia at the 2012 and 2013 IIHF World Championships, with Latvia finishing 10th and 11th respectively.
-In 2013 Latvia qualified for the 2014 Winter Olympics under Nolan's leadership.
+On August 3, 2011, Latvian Ice Hockey Federation announced that Nolan agreed to become the head coach of Latvia men's national ice hockey team.
+He coached Latvia at the 2012 and 2013 IIHF World Championships, finishing 10th and 11th respectively.
+In 2013, Latvia qualified for the 2014 Winter Olympics with Nolan behind the bench.

-At the Sochi Games, Latvia finished last in its group during the round robin.
+At the Winter Olympics, Latvia finished last in its group during the round robin tournament.
 They then upset favoured Switzerland in the qualification playoffs 3–1.
-Advancing to the quarterfinals, Latvia lost a hard-fought match to defending Olympic champions Team Canada 2–1, being the last team to score against the Canadians who went on to shutout their next two opponents to defend their gold medal.
+Advancing to the quarterfinals, Latvia lost a hard-fought match to defending Olympic champions Canada 2–1.
 It was Latvia's best-ever Olympic result as they finished eighth overall.